SignalK/signalk.github.io/installation.md

 You should see NMEA 0183 sentences scrolling off the screen.
 To exit picocom press `Ctrl-a` followed by `Ctrl-x`.

 **NMEA 2000 Instruments** - For NMEA 2000, there are less options.
 A quick search on Google will return a number of NMEA2000 to USB gateways, but the interface device is just one half of the solution.
 The other equally important part is the software that can read the data from the gateway and then convert it in to a format that the Signal K server understands.
-This software called [*CANboat*](https://github.com/canboat/canboat) is a suite of tools that can read and write NMEA2000 data and convert it in to Signal K.
+This software called <a class="hyper" href="https://github.com/canboat/canboat" target="_blank">CANboat</a> is a suite of tools that can read and write NMEA2000 data and convert it in to Signal K.

-Currently, CANboat only supports the [*NGT-1-USB from Actisense*](http://www.actisense.com/product/nmea-2000-to-pc-interface-ngt-1/) and any CAN Interface that supports "SocketCAN" such as the [CANable board](http://canable.io/).
+Currently, CANboat only supports the <a class="hyper" href="http://www.actisense.com/product/nmea-2000-to-pc-interface-ngt-1/" target="_blank">NGT-1-USB from Actisense</a> and any CAN Interface that supports "SocketCAN" such as the <a class="hyper" href="http://canable.io/" target="_blank">CANable board</a>.

 CANBoat has recently been ported to JavaScript and is now part of the Signal K Node Server build, so no additional installation of CANBoat is required.